-Hey Creatives!
-Welcome to the first of 6 topics within our Lively Communication Series.
-When it comes to building a brand and a business that is sustainable, proper message interpretation is key.
-However, there is a psychology to how you translate your brand and market messaging.
-And let me tell you, the “Let Me Help You” approach is NOT how to establish trust and long-lasting engagement with your audience.
+When it comes to building a brand and a sustainable business, proper message positioning and interpretation are essential.
+There is a psychology to how to effectively communicate messaging within marketing.
+We’re humans after all.
+It’s important to know what’s appropriate and what works.
+The incorrect positioning of the “Let Me Help You” approach is not the best practice to establish trust and long-lasting engagement with your audience.

-You: “Well aren’t we supposed to show our audience how we can help?”.
+Question: “Well, aren’t we supposed to show our audience how we can help?”

-However, this is not to get misconstrued with properly positioning yourself as the best solution and expert (someone who actually knows what they’re talking about).
-Many marketing approaches place the company in the position of “If you don’t work with us, your business/life will be in shambles”.
+When your company is immediately into placed savior mode, it creates a relationship of dependency that doesn’t end well.
+However, this is not to get misconstrued with positioning yourself as the best solution and expert (someone who knows what they’re talking about).
+There are marketing approaches that place the company in the position of “If you don’t work with us, your business/life will be in shambles”.
 Is that really how you want to invite people to work with you?
-Keep in mind I said invite, not convince.
-But we’ll talk about that more thoroughly in another conversation.
+Keep in mind, I said invite, not convince.

-There is an art to putting out your brand and market messaging with the proper placement of FOMO and simply impacting fear into your prospect.
-The approach should ALWAYS be collaborative.
-Market messaging should give the notion of “We’ve sent you the invitation to work with us (via sales page, sales email, whatever).
+There is an art to incorporating FOMO into messaging without bullying someone into a sale.
+No one should buy scared.
+The approach should always be collaborative.
+Proper messaging should give the notion of “We’ve sent you the invitation to work with us (via sales page, sales email, whatever).
 If YOU decide to work with us, here’s what we’ll accomplish together”.
-When you market to the right people, there is no need to enforce the let me help you approach.
+When you market to the right people, there is no need to enforce the “you need us” approach.

 You simply inform your audience of what you offer, who your ideal clientele is for that offer, and the cost and process to get started.

-It’s really that simple.
-Your marketing messaging should never be in the position of convincing.
-You are present simply to inform so your target audience can make the decision to collaborate.
+It’s that simple.
+Your messaging should never be in the position of convincing.
+You are there to inform of a solution so your target audience can decide to collaborate.
 Allow your customer/client to be the hero of their own success story.
 Allow them the opportunity to utilize your expertise and tools.
 Naturally, they will see and share the benefits of what they were able to accomplish by partnering with you.
-Tweaking the “Let Me Help You” approach increases your likelihood of sales, the likelihood of your customer/client staying with you and continuing to work with you.
+Tweaking the ‘Let Me Help You’ approach increases your likelihood of sales, the likelihood of your customer/client staying with you and continuing to work with you.